-c) Foreign Currency Risk
+c) Currency risk

-Foreign currency risk represents the risk that the fair value of financial instruments when expressed in sterling, the fund's base currency, will fluctuate because of changes in foreign exchange rates.
-The fund would be exposed to currency risk on investments denominated in a currency other than sterling.
+Currency risk represents the risk that the fair value of financial instruments when expressed in sterling, the fund's base currency, will fluctuate because of changes in foreign exchange rates.
+The fund is exposed to currency risk on investments denominated in a currency other than sterling.
 For a sterling based investor, when sterling weakens, the sterling value of foreign currency denominated investments rises.
 As sterling strengthens, the sterling value of foreign currency denominated investment falls.